DenisKincses/deniskincses.github.io/README.md

-all of the scratch extensions i have created with chatgpt that don't work.
+All of the Scratch Extensions that ChatGPT created (that also don't work)

+You can try to fix them, I don't really know JS.